sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp4: 20

 *** =instructions4
 Modify your query to add in the average budget and average box office earnings for the results you have so far.
-Alias your results as `avg_budget` and `avg_box_office`, respectively.
+Alias your results as `avg_budget` and `avg_gross`, respectively.
 *** =solution4
 ```{sql}
 SELECT release_year, AVG(budget) AS avg_budget, AVG(gross) AS avg_gross